-This is the Paramedic version of the educational pathway to FCP and AP in Primary Care.
+This is paramedic version of the educational pathway for experienced paramedics.
+Paramedics working in primary who are not training to be FCPs or APs will have a different scope of practice which falls outside the remit of this document.
 The framework presented is applicable across adults and children dependent on the scope of practice, appropriate knowledge and skills that may apply to specific patient groups, and the job description that the FCP is working under.